How to Build a Double-Fence Gate

 • (In other words, the frames will be square and not be skew-whiff!)

 • For each gate bracing, lie a piece of 75×50 (2×3) lumber diagonally from corner to corner on the frames.
-Mark, cut and fix in place with galvanized nails.
+Mark, cut, and fix in place with galvanized screws.
 (See picture).

-• As shown in the picture, bolt a block of wood to the bottom horizontal frame member.
+• As shown in the picture, bolt a block of wood to the bottom horizontal frame member using appropriate hardware.
 The thickness of the block and the overhang will depend on the required hinge offset.
-Refer to previous page.
+Refer to the previous page.

 Nail the vertical gate boards to the frames and fix the hinges.

-• Turn the gate frames over and nail the 150×25 (1×6) vertical fence boards to the frames using 60mm (2 1/2″) flat head galvanized nails.
-Make The boards flush (even) with the sides of the frames and overhanging top and bottom to suit.
+• Turn the gate frames over and nail the 150×25 (1×6) cedar vertical fence boards to the frames using 60mm (2 1/2″) flat head galvanized screws.
+Make the boards flush (even) with the sides of the frames and overhanging top and bottom to suit.
 The last fence board on each gate might need to be cut (ripped) down the length of the board to fit flush with the edge of the gate frame.

-• Turn the gate frames back over, and fix the hinges.
-Make sure the top and bottom hinges are in alignment.
+• Turn the gate frames back over, and attach the hinges using sturdy screws.
+Make sure the top and bottom hinges are in alignment with the hardware.
 See picture.

 How to fit double gates